Lohit9/SplinterAPI-examples/README.md

 **What are these examples?**

 These are Python scripts using the Splinter API used to automate some browser related tasks.
-More specifically what each of the examples do are listed below, and I have included comments wherever needed to increase readability.
+More specifically what each of the examples do are listed below, and I have included comment's wherever I felt necessary to increase readability.

 **List of Examples covered:**